screwyprof/sliidi/README.md

 - Tests are run with `go test` in the current directory.
 - Try to keep to the standard library as much as possible
 - Latency is crucial for this application, so fetching the items sequentially one at a time might not be good enough

+# Development

+## Development Log
+[This document](docs/Development.md) guides your though the steps I've taken to implement this task.

+### Building the project
+Simply run `make` or `make all` to install all the required dependencies and tools, to run linters and all the tests.
+Use `make help` to get information about additional targets.

+### Running server
+Use `make run` to run the server.

+### Running tests
+To run unit and acceptance tests run `make test`.
+To run unit tests only `make test-unit`.
+To run acceptance tests `make test-acceptance`

+### Running linters
+In order to run linters you may need to install some deps first.
+Makefile assumes [golangci-lint](https://github.com/golangci/golangci-lint) is installed and can be found in your $PATH.

+To run linters use `make lint`.

+### Formatting code
+Use `make fmt` to run go fmt